JuhinJim2/Python-ETL-Project/README.md

 1. Use the [requests], [BeautifulSoup] and [pandas] libraries to web scrape the contents of a web page.
 2. Analyze the HTML code of a webpage to find relevant information.
 3. Extract the relevant information and save in a CSV file.
-4. Load the CSV file into a SQL Database.
+4. Load the dataframe into a SQL Database.

 ## Module 03